Thursday, December 23, 2010

 God, I know you love me.
 I know you love me in a way that no one else can because you are love and everyone else is just...human.
 But come on, where's the catch?
 I don't understand.
 There must be some days when you don't love me, or some ulterior motive for you loving me.
 So what is it?

 Does this conversation sound sacrilegious to you?
 Because it does to me!
 Really, my impertinence towards the frickin' creator of every molecule of my body, of every thousands of leaves, of every mountain range, human organ, and entire universe is appalling!
 But...I can justify myself--sorta.
 I'm distrustful, I've been disappointed, I've learned to be wary of people because they usually end up using you.
 I didn't use to be so jaded, I used to absolutely love and blindly trust everyone, but a few really bad relationships will change that.
 And it did.
+God was asking me to fall in love for the second time this year, and after the first time went so awfully wrong, I was hesitant and reluctant at the least.
+So now my distrustful, bitter, and questioning view of life and any form of relationships with people has influenced my relationship with my Maker, and I'm beginning to ask Him, "Are you really for real?"

 I lay there, thinking over these things that have been on my mind for about a month now? two?
 And I felt like there was an answer, or something I was missing.

 Come on, God, say something.
+I thought in the silence.

 Except it wasn't silent.
 Like I said, I was listening to this instrumental version of Love Story by that Jon Schmidt dude, and I began to focus on it.
 I remember how this used to be my favorite song, especially the line, "It's a love story/baby just say 'yes'" That was my favorite part because it's like, the peak of the song.
 There's a decision to make, is the guy going to say yes?
 He better say yes, he'd be an idiot if he didn't!
 Hello!
 Why wouldn't he say yes?
 Taylor frickin' Swift is telling him she's in love with him, he better not pass up this love story.
 (Yes, I get very passionate about this kinda thing.)
 And then, it was as if, I guess you could say the Holy Spirit, but it was as if something inside of me asked--